The Off-Policy Theory of Happiness

 In other words, the on-policy strategy doesn’t work for happiness.
 If you try to maximize for it directly, then you’re going to be worse off than if you had taken a different approach.
 Happiness is one of those problems that works better with the off-policy strategy.
 There has to be a separation between action and evaluation.
 If you’re using your own happiness as a metric by which to evaluate your next decision, the scope of your concern cannot extend past your own feelings.
 Instead, argues Mill, focus on something larger than yourself and you’ll wake up one day to realize that you inhale happiness with the air you breathe.

 The reason, then, that my parents never told me to pursue happiness directly was that they, like Mill, believe in an off-policy approach to happiness.
-When you tell someone that they should "do what makes them happy," you're advocating for an on-policy approach to happiness—making decisions and evaluating them by the same metric.
-That's exactly what they didn't want me to do.
+When someone tells you that you should "do what makes you happy," they're advocating for an on-policy approach to happiness—making decisions and evaluating them by the same metric.
+That's exactly what my parents didn't want me to do.
 And while my parents didn’t learn this from reading Mill, the surprising thing about this position on happiness that it is shared—in some version or another—by practically every other philosopher who has weighed in on the matter.
-Old white dudes have been saying for millennia that the key to happiness is to be dedicated to a purpose larger than yourself.

 One of my favorite of these accounts belongs to Bertrand Russell.
-He more or less says the same thing as Mill, but with a certain flair of nonchalance that contrasts with Mill’s solemn weightiness.
+He more or less says the same thing as Mill, but with a certain flair of nonchalance in contrast to Mill’s solemn weightiness.
 Russell writes in The Conquest of Happiness, "Fundamental happiness depends more than anything else upon what may be called a friendly interest in persons and things."
 He continues, "let your interests be as wide as possible, and let your reactions to the things and persons that interest you be as far as possible friendly rather than hostile."

 Mill, J.S.
 (1873/2003).
 Autobiography.
 Project Guternberg.